chook81/microsoft-graph-docs/synchronization/api-reference/beta/api/synchronization_synchronizationjob_post.md

 ## Request body

-In the request body, supply a JSON representation of [synchronizationJob](../resources/synchronization_synchronizationjob.md) object to be created. `templateId` is the only required property. `templateId` must match one of the templates created for this application/service principal (to discover available templates, use [List templates](synchronization_list_templates.md).
+In the request body, supply a JSON representation of the [synchronizationJob](../resources/synchronization_synchronizationjob.md) object to be created.
+The only required property is `templateId`.
+The `templateId` property must match one of the templates created for this application/service principal.
+To find available templates, use [List templates](synchronization_list_templates.md).

 ## Response

-If successful, returns a `201 Created` response code and [synchronizationJob](../resources/synchronization_synchronizationjob.md) object in the response body.
+If successful, returns a `201 Created` response code and a [synchronizationJob](../resources/synchronization_synchronizationjob.md) object in the response body.

 ## Example